Some of the best filters around but does reverse osmosis remove fluoride?

 In fact, it took fluoride levels from 0.6 ppm to 0.0 ppm, essentially removing ALL the fluoride found in my tap water.

-Which should be no surprise, since the reverse osmosis filter I use is one of the best ones around and comes from a trusted brand called APEC (link to the exact one I have and tested… note I’ve previously recommended APEC.
+Which should be no surprise, since the reverse osmosis filter I use is one of the best ones around and comes from a trusted brand called Home Master (link to the exact one I have and tested… note I’ve previously recommended APEC.
 Both are great options).